Mika Iwakawa: WBO atomweight champion

 On 30 June 2018, it was revealed that Iwakawa would face the reigning WBO female atomweight champion Nao Ikeyama, in what was Ikeyama's seventh title defense.
 The title bout took place on 29 July 2018, at the KBS Hall in Kyoto, Japan.
 She won the fight by split decision, with two 96–94 scorecards for Iwakawa and one 96–94 scorecard for her opponent.
 The 48-year old Ikeyama announced her intention to retire in her post-fight interview.

 Iwakawa was booked to face the journeyman Momoko Kanda in a non-title bout on 7 December 2019.
 Iwakawa fought the #1 ranked WBO flyweight to stay busy, as she had been out of the ring for 17 months, with her previous bout against Nao Ikeyama taking place on 29 July 2018.
 Iwakawa beat Kanda by unanimous decision, with all three judges awarding her a 78-74 scorecard.
 Iwakawa made her first WBO atomweight title defense against Nanae Suzuki on 26 September 2020, at the Central Gym in Kobe, Japan.
 Iwakawa maintained distance and scored points by landing one-twos, and was awarded a split decision.
 Two judges scored the fight 96–94 and 97–93 for her, while the third judge scored it 97–93 for Suzuki.

 On 5 April 2021, Tadanori Yamashita, the chairman of her former gym Takasago Gym, was arrested and had his boxing license suspended.
 Following this, Iwakawa left and began training at the Himeji Kinoshita Gym.
 On 27 December of the same year, it was announced that Iwakawa and Nanae Suzuki would face each other in an immediate rematch, due to the close nature of their first meeting.
 The bout took place on 25 February 2022.
 Iwakawa lost the fight by split decision, with scores of 96–94, 94–96 and 94–96.

 IBF atomweight champion

 During a press conference held on 21 July 2022, it was announced that Iwakawa would challenge Ayaka Miyao for the IBF female atomweight title on the undercard of "Queens Crest 2022", an all female event held jointly by Shinsei Promotion, Misako Promotion and DANGAN.
 She won the fight by a close unanimous decision, with all three judges scoring the bout 96–94 in her favor.

 Iwakawa faced Ploypailin Palatsrichuai in a stay-busy, non-title bout on 26 February 2023.
 She won the fight by a third-round technical knockout.

+Iwakawa lost the IBF World title to fellow Japanese boxer Sumire Yamanaka with a unanimous decision defeat at Korakuen Hall in Tokyo on 12 January 2024.

+Post-title career

+Aged 41, Iwakawa faced 17 year old Camila Zamorano for the vacant WBC interim female atomweight title in Hermosillo, Mexico, on 14 June 2025, but lost on a unanimous decision.